-This cheesy casserole is a great way to enjoy spinach!
+This Cheesy Spinach Bake casserole is a great way to enjoy spinach!
 I like it because it’s made with fresh baby spinach, not frozen, and two kinds of cheese–Sharp Cheddar and Monterey Jack.
-I found this recipe at Myrecipes and changed it a little by using spicy mustard instead of Dijon mustard, and adding extra cheese, like I usually do! 🙂 I also used real eggs instead of egg substitute, so my version is not quite as healthy as the original.
+I found this recipe at MyRecipes and changed it a little by using spicy mustard instead of Dijon mustard, and adding extra cheese, like I usually do! 🙂 I also used real eggs instead of egg substitute, but you can use egg substitute if you prefer.

 I really liked this!
 When it comes out of the oven, it’s puffy, and the puffiness settles down after a few minutes… and then you have this tender spinach filling with a cheesy crust-like layer on top.
 Very yummy.
 Great for brunch or as a side dish for lunch or dinner.
 If you like spinach and cheese, you’ll want to try this recipe!

-CHEESY SPINACH BAKE by NancyCreative, adapted from Myrecipes.com
+CHEESY SPINACH BAKE by NancyC, adapted from Myrecipes.com

 Makes 12 servings in a 9 x 13 pan or baking dish